 How does Drupal's extensibility compare to WordPress?

-WordPress has more plugins for functionality extension, and Drupal has more customizable modules for complex functionality needs.
-Choose based on your site’s requirements.
+WordPress has more plugins for extending functionality, and Drupal has more customizable modules for meeting complex functionality needs.
+Select options based on your site’s specific requirements.

-Do I need to learn coding to use WordPress or a Drupal site?
+Do I need to learn coding to use a WordPress or a Drupal site?